It is a protein produced by bacteria that cleaves DNA at specific sites.

 A fragment of DNA produced by a pair of adjacent slices is called a restriction fragment.

-A particular restriction enzyme will typically cut the DNA of an organism into many pieces, from several thousand to more than one million.
+A particular restriction enzyme will typically cut an organism’s DNA into many pieces, from several thousand to more than one million.

-There is a great variation in restriction sites even within a species.
+There is a tremendous variation in restriction sites even within a species.

-As such, they can be used in mapping studies similar to the way in which true genes with known phenotypic effects can be used, but omitting the steps of reproduction and going directly to the molecules.
+They can be used in mapping studies similar to how essential genes with known phenotypic effects can be used, omitting the steps of reproduction and going directly to the molecules.

-These “molecular alleles” are a type of molecular marker, since they can be detected and located with labeled probes.
+These “molecular alleles” are a molecular marker since they can be detected and located with labeled probes.

-The burgeoning field of biotechnology was made possible by the discovery of restriction enzymes in the early 1950s.
+The burgeoning biotechnology field was made possible by the discovery of restriction enzymes in the early 1950s.
 With them, DNA can be cut in precise locations.